-Masters of Nursing Programs near Atlanta
+Nursing Masters Degree Programs in Atlanta

-Masters in Nursing programs are advanced post graduate courses of study that could lead to a Masters Degree in Nursing (MSN, also known as Master of Science in Nursing), the educational core to prepare nurses for advanced practice.
+Masters in Nursing programs in Atlanta are advanced post graduate courses of study that could lead to a Masters Degree in Nursing (MSN, also known as Master of Science in Nursing), and is the educational core to prepare students to become top advanced practice nurses.
 To reflect the vast nature of the nursing profession, a masters degree in nursing may be available in a wide range of areas, such as nurse practitioner programs, advanced practice registered nurse (APRN) specialist areas, nurse administration and more.

 Masters in Nursing programs typically highlight one specific aspect of nursing such as family care, psychiatric or gynecological nursing.
 Those who take part in an MSN program could also study clinical nurse leadership, nursing administration, or nurse education, among other areas.
-The coursework involved usually focuses on advanced nursing theories, managerial issues, current research, social and physical sciences, and clinical practice.
+The coursework involved usually focuses on advanced nursing theories, nursing management, current research, social and physical sciences, and clinical practice.

 Earning a Master of Science in Nursing degree often require two years of full-time study.
 If this does not work for your schedule, some schools of nursing offer part-time and/or accelerated paths.

 Most Masters in Nursing programs are built upon a core of theory, research and clinical practice.
 A MSN curriculum usually integrates these elements in a course of study that requires about 36 credits.
 These are often divided between 18 credits of core courses and 18 credits in a specialty area.